music-suite/music-suite/docs/src/User-Guide.md

 <!--
 ## Annotations

 Annotations are simply textual values attached to a specific section of the score.
 In contrast to other types of meta-information annotations always apply to the whole score, not to a single part.
-To annotate a score use @[annotate], to annotate a specific span, use @[annotateSpan].
+To annotate a score use [annotate][ref-annotate], to annotate a specific span, use [annotateSpan][ref-annotateSpan].

 Annotations are *invisible by default*.
-To show annotations in the generated output, use
+To show annotations in the generated output, use [showAnnotations][ref-showAnnotations].
-@[showAnnotations].

 ```TODOhaskell+music
 showAnnotations $ annotate "First note" c |> d |> annotate "Last note" d